shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 --------------------------------------
 You can check to see if the Bridge is running by issuing a GET request for the sync URL in your browser.
-Copy the URL you have entered in the **Jira Sync URL** field in your Shotgun Project and enter it in your browser.
+Copy the URL you have entered in the **Jira Sync URL** field in your SG Project and enter it in your browser.
 You should see a message that says something like::

-    Shotgun to Jira
+    SG to Jira
     Syncing with default settings.

 If there is no connection: